calvinaquino/LNReader-Android/readme.txt

   MAYBE Rename work. - Baka-Tsuki Reader / TsukiReader or another No Auto checking for novel translation updates
   Clear volume/chapter cache is not yet implemented

+//UNHANDLED EXCEPTION
+  - Performing pause of activity that is not resumed: {com.erakk.lnreader/com.erakk.lnreader.activity.DisplayLightNovelListActivity}
+    This can happen in any activity...

 //CHECK
   Unhandled exception when creating menus...